-In this paper, we compute the C*-envelope of the \emph{universal} non-selfadjoint operator algebra associated with a self-similar graph using a dilation theory technique.
-Dritschel and McCullough \cite{DM2005} proved that the C*-envelope is precisely the C*-algebra generated by the maximal representations.
-Therefore, computing the C*-envelope is equivalent to characterizing maximal representations.
-The Wold decomposition gives us four components of a representation of a self-similar graph.
-We prove that only one of them is maximal and explicitly construct a non-trivial dilation for each of the other three ones.
+One way to compute the C*-envelope is through a dilation theory technique developed by Dritschel and McCollough in \cite{DM2005}.
+They proved that the C*-envelope {is} generated by maximal representations, which are representations without non-trivial dilations.
+Therefore, computing the C*-envelope is equivalent to characterising maximal representations.
+To prove the C*-envelope is generated by a certain type of representations, it suffices to prove the following: (1) such representations are maximal; and (2) all other representations have non-trivial dilations.
+This approach has been successfully adopted in the study of certain semigroup dynamics \cite{BLi2021, Wiart2016}.
+This strategy often hinges on a clear characterization of the representation.